-Adopt-a-Class • holiday gift project for children in the Head Start Program.
-Contact Kay Bowen, Norma Barber.
+Adopt-a-Class • This is a holiday gift project for children in the Head Start Program.
+Contact Justine Sherwood.

-Adopt-a-Highway road clean-up • we pick up trash along Route 3 north of Wooster 3-4 times each summer.
+Adopt-a-Highway Road Clean-up • We pick up trash along State Route 3, just north of Wooster 3-4 times each year.
 Contact Jay Klemme.

-People to People Ministries • collections of cash and nonperishable food are taken one Sunday a month from September through May for this agency which provides basic needs for local people.
+People to People Ministries • Collections of cash and nonperishable food items are taken one Sunday a month for this agency which provides basic needs for local people.
 Contact Betty Schuler.

-Behind Bars and Beyond • members of the Wooster Interfaith Justice Committee formed this re-entry community support group for people who have committed misdemeanors or felonies or have been incarcerated.
-The group is centered around support and sharing.
-It works with community partners.
+Behind Bars and Beyond • Members of the Wooster Interfaith Justice Committee formed this re-entry community support group for citizens who have been incarcerated for misdemeanors or felonies and now are seeking re-entry into our communities.
+Collaborative community partnerships have made this an effective committee.
 Contact Cheryl Guthrie.

-Racial Justice Working Group • community members have formed this coalition dedicated to racial and ethnic peace and justice in Wayne County.
+Racial Justice Working Group • UUFWC members and friends have formed this coalition dedicated to racial and ethnic peace and justice in Wayne County.
 Please see their page.